oatlog/oatlog/doc/extended_abstract/main.typ

 - a = b$), meaning that Add and Sub are really just the same relation but with permuted columns.
 This motivates merging relations, which in this case involves modifying all rules mentioning Sub to instead use Add or vice versa.
 The rules that must be modified include the functional dependency on Sub, which is added as a secondary functional dependency on Add.
-Hence in order to merge relations like this, we really want the e-graph engine to support multiple functional dependencies on a relation.
+Hence, in order to merge relations like this, we really want the e-graph engine to support multiple functional dependencies on a relation.
 Merging relations does not only save memory but also improves performance by causing unifications to happen earlier.